Ghetto

 Location

-Located in the very heart of Budapest’s vibrant Jewish Quarter, the exhibition is easily accessible, surrounded by cafés, cultural landmarks, and historic streets full of stories.
+The site is easily accessible, just steps from Gozsdu Courtyard and a short walk from the Dohány Street Synagogue, located in Budapest’s vibrant Jewish Quarter, surrounded by cafés, cultural landmarks, and historic streets full of stories.

 Opening Hours